swekkiekekkie/codereview-beamer-presentation/docs/teaching_order.md

 This document defines the order of teaching and explicitly states which language constructs are allowed and disallowed at each phase.

-## Basic Programming Concepts
+## Computational Thinking

 ### Allowed Constructs
+- Function calls (the most basic statement)
+- Return type of functions is void

+### Disallowed Constructs
 - Variables
-- Data Types
+- Constants

-- Control Flow (if-else statements, loops)
+## Constants

+### Allowed Constructs
+- Passing explicit values (not variables) to functions
+- Return type of functions is void

 ### Disallowed Constructs
-- Functions
-- Methods
-- Classes
-- Objects
+- Variables

-## Functions and Methods
+## Variables

 ### Allowed Constructs
-- Defining and Calling Functions
-- Passing Arguments to Parameters
-- Using Functions as Shorthands
+- Constant variables that get passed to multiple functions
+- Reassignment to these variables (with constant values, not the result of functions)

 ### Disallowed Constructs
-- Classes
-- Objects
+- Non-void return types

-## Object-Oriented Programming
+## Non-void Return Types

 ### Allowed Constructs
-- Classes
-- Objects
-- Encapsulation
+- Non-void return types which can be stored

 ### Disallowed Constructs
-- Inheritance
-- Polymorphism
+- None

-## Computational Thinking
+## Defining Functions

 ### Allowed Constructs
-- Breaking Problems into Subproblems
-- Recursion
+- Defining functions yourself
+- Transfer of values passed as arguments to parameter variables
+- Passing variables as arguments

 ### Disallowed Constructs
 - None